wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 Motivations:
 * Performance

 * Price-performance

 * Correctness

 The only cost-effective path to massive performance is connecting together multiple commodity computers via a high-performance network.
 In present technologies each computer will contain multiple CPUs (cores) that share memory.
 They might also contain GPUs or other accelerators.

 ![distmem](images/hybrid_mem.gif  "Distributed memory")

 We wish to program this cluster of computers to collaborate in the solution of a single science problem.
 The challenge is that the processes do not share any memory (the memory and the data it contains is distributed across the cluster), and potentially not even a file system.
-This is a classic problem in concurrent systems, and the communicating sequential processes (CSP; see references below) model provides rigorous solution with provable properties.
+This is a classic problem in concurrent systems, and the communicating sequential processes (CSP; see references below) model provides a rigorous solution with provable properties.

 The essential idea is exactly how a team of humans distributed across the planet would solve a problem via email --- they would send messages to each other or the whole team until everyone had the data they needed to solve their part of the problem.
 Partial or full results would be similarly communicated.
 By formalizing this approach and introducing concepts such as ordering and message types, CSP enables certain styles of writing message programs to be proven to be correct and safe (such as in the sense of needing bounded buffers).